harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

 The standard override rules apply to an artifact bundle with these exceptions:

 1. If an artifact bundle store type is selected in in the service then it can be only overridden by the artifact bundle store type in **Overrides**.
-The **Other** store type cannot be used in **Overrides** to override an artifact bundle type.
+A different store type cannot be used in **Overrides** to override an artifact bundle type.
 2. If the **Other** store type is selected in the service, then it cannot be overridden by the artifact bundle store type in **Overrides**.
-The artifact bundle store type cannot be used in **Overrides** to override an **Other** type.
+The artifact bundle store type cannot be used in **Overrides** to override a different store type.

 :::